 Bacampicillin is more expensive but it does not have any significant advantages over the other aminopenicillins.

 Spectrum: Aminopenicillins are similar to penicillin G in the activity against Gram-positive organisms but are slightly weaker than the latter.
 Aminopenicillins are more active against enterococci and Listeria monocytogenes compared to penicillin G.

 Gram-negative spectrum includes Haemophilus influenzae, Salmonella, Shigella, Escherichia coli, Proteus mirabilis, N. gonorrhoeae, N. meningitidis.

 Extended-spectrum penicillins (also called antipseudomonals) include both carboxypenicillins (carbenicillin and ticarcillin) and ureidopenicillins (piperacillin, azlocillin, and mezlocillin).
-Antipseudomonal penicillins are similar to the aminopenicillins in structure but have either a carboxyl group or urea group instead of the amine.
+Antipseudomonal penicillins have similar structure to the aminopenicillins but instead of amine group they have either a carboxyl or urea group.

 In general, the antipseudomonal penicillins have greater activity than do other penicillins against gram-negative bacteria (especially Pseudomonas and Proteus) due to enhanced penetration through the cell wall of these bacteria.

 The principal advantage of carboxypenicillins is their activity against Pseudomonas aeruginosa (one of the major pathogens responsible for nosocomial pneumonia) and certain indole-positive Proteus species that are resistant to aminopenicillins.
 Ticarcillin is stronger against P. aeruginosa and Enterobacter species than carbenicillin.